Gentle ways into the work

 The newsletter

-If you’d like to stay connected over time, the newsletter offers reflections and simple practices drawn from lived experience.
+If you’d like to stay connected over time, the newsletter offers reflections and simple practices drawn from my own experience.

 It’s shared in a human, non-dogmatic tone.
 It’s a steady rhythm—meant to be taken lightly, and kept only if it’s useful.